This review was kindly requested by Arrison Kirby.

 Written by Jeyran Main

-Category: Fiction, Historical, Science Fiction, Short BookTags: Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book review, book reviews, Carries Fisher, Coping With Death by Arrison Kirby, David Bowie, editing, Fantasy, Fiction, Leonard Cohen, Prince, publishing, sci fi, Science Fiction, short story, short story collection, Thriller, writing
+Category: Fiction, historical fiction, Science Fiction, Short BookTags: Action Adventure, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book review, book reviews, Carries Fisher, Coping With Death by Arrison Kirby, David Bowie, editing, Fantasy, Fiction, Leonard Cohen, Prince, publishing, sci fi, Science Fiction, short story, short story collection, writing